utsavanand2/docs/docs/get-started/quickstart-ingresscontroller-cert-manager.md

 > You can run `k3sup app install inlets-operator --help` to see a list of other cloud providers.

-Set the `--region` flag as required, it's best to have low latency between your current location and where the exit-servers will be provisioned.
+* Set the `--region` flag as required, it's best to have low latency between your current location and where the exit-servers will be provisioned.
+* Use your license in `--license`, or omit this flag if you just want to serve port 80 from your IngressController without any TLS

 ## Install nginx-ingress

+This installs nginx-ingress using its Helm chart:

 ```bash
 k3sup app install nginx-ingress